Pektech/100-days-of-code/log.md

 **Thoughts:** Jquery is been a pain, python is familiar and soothing.

+### Day 2: June 30, 2017
+**Today's Progress**: used up my hours trying to get a jquery to work for a datepicker field on a form. works kinda maybe

+**Thoughts:** Jquery is STILL been a pain, python is familiar and soothing.

 ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)